 - Trademarks grant you the right to use your trademark nationwide and in turn, prohibit others from using the same or similar trademark in a way that is likely to confuse consumers as to the source of the goods or services.
 During my earlier years as an intellectual property attorney, I participated in search-and-seizures of fake Rolex and Gucci watches.
 You get the principle.
 It is misleading.
 Trademarks help prevent this by giving you the right to bring an action in federal court should you not be able to amicably resolve an infringing act via negotiations.

 - A federal trademark can entitle you to treble damages, attorney’s fees, and an injunction of the illegal conduct.
 I often see lawsuits against domain squatters hoping to cash in on domain sites related to popular books.
-Domain squatters will register for a domain using a well-known term or trademark then attempt to charge the author a high price to transfer the domain.
+Domain squatters will register for a domain using a well-known term or trademark and then attempt to charge the author a high price to transfer the domain.
 For example, a slew of Harry Potter domains were held to infringe the Harry Potter trademarks and transferred to J.K.
 Rowling (without having to pay the squatters).

 - If you use your trademark for five consecutive years, you can file an Affidavit of Incontestability with the trademark office that allows your trademark to be almost incontestable.
 An incontestable mark is immune from most challenges which means the normal defenses to trademark infringement are eliminated, all except things like the registration was acquired under fraudulent conditions or the mark has become the generic term for the goods (like Aspirin or Band-Aid, see my earlier post on generic trademarks for more information).

-- If you want to obtain an international trademark registration, you can use your federal trademark registration as the basis for the foreign registration.
+- If you want to obtain an international trademark registration, you can use your federal trademark registration as the basis for foreign registration.

 - Your federal trademark allows you to request the U.S. Customs Service to block the importation of an infringing foreign product bearing your trademark.